hackstutz/fukushima/README.md

 ### DiD

-With DiD is a more powerful identification strategy, however it assumes stable trends accross countries as well as homogenous effects of covariates in all countries.
+DiD is a more powerful identification strategy, however it assumes stable trends accross countries as well as homogenous effects of covariates in all countries.

 Result
 ----------

 We find the Fukushima-effect.
-Moreover we can show, that womens attitudes were affected significantly stronger than mens.
-The FUkushima-effect is furthermore higher for older individuals who tended to be more optimistic with nuclear energy and now converge towards their younger counterparts.
+Moreover we can show, that women attitudes were affected significantly stronger than men.
+The Fukushima-effect is furthermore higher for older individuals who tended to be more optimistic with nuclear energy and now converge towards their younger counterparts.